lp-wan/ip-compression/draft-ietf-lpwan-ipv6-static-context-hc.md

 * A Field Position (FP) indicating if several instances of the field exist in the headers which one is targeted.

-* A direction (D) indicating the packet direction.
+* A direction indicator (DI) indicating the packet direction.
 Three values are possible:

   * upstream when the field or the value is only present in packets sent by the ES to the LA,